Evgprog/CyberCOVID/README.md

  #  CyberCovid (Branch "Dash")
+ ##  Disclaimer
- ##  Disclaimer: This project consists of two independent branches named " Dash " and " Master ".
-See the section bellow for the description of each one them
+  This project consists of two independent branches named " Dash " and " Master ".
+  See the section bellow for the description of each one of them.
- ## Project's aims:
+ ## Project's aims

- ##Short Description:
+ ## Short Description

 This project demonstrates an ability to build a prediction model based upon data downloading, cleaning and choosing a machine learning model and its application in real life situation.
 In the following case, data based on Covid -19 spread in Israeli cities is utilized in order to create a prediction model that could foresee its spread in the different cities.